MatthewLJensen/kafka-visualization/README.md

  - python .\kafkaAdmin.py

 ## Notes
-The bash riles don't need to have the full path or the extension when running them from the docker exec command.
+The bash files don't need to have the full path or the extension when running them from the docker exec command.

 To get the brokers from zookeper:
 ```docker exec -it zookeeper zookeeper-shell localhost:2181 ls /brokers/ids```